mas-4/cheap-experiments/README.md

 ## Detours, Stretch Goals, Domain Specific

 It is fine if these seem completely ancillary or redundant.
-This is a subscription list to expand and pick through after the 12+12 curriculum.
+This is a subscription list to expand and pick through after the main curriculum.

 - Durbin's Biological Sequence Analysis
 - 🛍️ Cover & Joy – Elements of Information Theory